tm-a-t/figma-boy/README.md

 </div>
 <br>

-- Open Figma in an IntelliJ panel to explore and edit the design in the IDE.
+- Explore and edit your design files in an IntelliJ panel
-- Ask Junie to edit your prototypes.
+- Ask Junie to edit your prototypes
-- Ask Junie to implement the prototypes in your codebase.
+- Ask Junie to implement the prototypes in your codebase

 https://github.com/user-attachments/assets/4f650d7f-1ae9-45fe-944f-f9a81859218b

-**Please star this project and show support if you want us to continue Figma Boy.** We created this project as an experiment during the JetBrains Hackathon 2025—and we are open to actively working on it if there is a request from the community.
+✨ **This is a hackathon project—please star it and show support if you want us to continue our work.** We are open to actively working on Figma Boy if there is a request from the community.

-> [!NOTE]
-> The setup takes more steps until we publish the plugins.
-Figma Boy consists of an IntelliJ plugin and a Figma plugin that work together—when we publish both plugins, the setup will be as easy as saving them on the marketplaces.
+✨ **You need to build Figma Boy locally for now.** The project consists of an IntelliJ plugin and a Figma plugin that work together.
+When we publish both plugins, the setup will be as easy as saving them on the marketplaces.

 ## Run dev version